Vyacheslav Menzhinsky: Death

 Menzhinsky spent his last years as an invalid, suffering from acute angina since the late 1920s, which rendered him incapable of physical exertion.
 He conducted the affairs of the OGPU while lying upon a couch in his office at the Lubyanka, but rarely interfered in the day-to-day operation of the GPU.
 Stalin tended to deal with his first deputy Genrikh Yagoda, who essentially took over as head of the organization in all but name beginning in the late 1920s.

-Menzhinsky died on May 10 1934, at the age of 59.
+Menzhinsky died on 10 May 1934, at the age of 59.
 When his successor, Yagoda, made his public confession under duress at the Moscow Trial of the Twenty One in 1938, Yagoda stated that he had poisoned Menzhinsky.
-In 1988, the Soviet authorities admitted that the entire trial was based on false confessions forced out of the defendants.
+In 1988, the Soviet authorities admitted that the entire trial was based on false confessions forced out of the defendants, but Yagoda was not rehabilitated.

 Menzhinsky was cremated and his ashes was buried in the Kremlin Wall Necropolis.